-- b) A member of staff recruited to fill a vacant post for which there is a demonstrable skill shortage. - 1.
-If you are applying under a) or b) above, you need to take this form to the school for the school to complete part B. You then need to return the completed form by 31 October 2022 (secondary) and by 15 January 2023 (primary) to be included in the normal point of entry allocations made on 1 March 2023 (secondary) and 17 April 2023 (primary).
-Forms received after these dates will still be considered but will not be included within the first allocation round.
+b) A member of staff recruited to fill a vacant post for which there is a demonstrable skill shortage.

+If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 31 October 2022 (secondary) and the end of January (sixth form) to be included in the normal point of entry allocations made on 1 March 2023 (secondary) and April 2023 (sixth form).
+Forms received after this date will still be considered but will not be included within the first allocation round.
 For an in-year admission to any year group, the form should be submitted with the application form.
 Return the form to: school.admissions@plymouth.gov.uk

-Part A - To be completed by the parent/carer
+PART A - To be completed by the parent/carer